Dacrol/weekend-spa/README.md

 # Weekend-SPA
-Wrapper for making single page applications with [JsRender](http://www.jsviews.com/#jsrapi).
+Wrapper for making single page applications with [JsRender](http://www.jsviews.com/).
+See [JsRender API](http://www.jsviews.com/#jsrapi) for how to make html templates.
 ## API

 <a name="Renderer"></a>